squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 6. You can now delete the fork and your local repository and start afresh again next time around.
-Alternatively, you can keep the repository and local clone around but it is important that you keep them in a good state for any subsequent work.
+Alternatively, you can keep the repository and local clone around but it is important that you keep them in sync with the upstream repository for any subsequent work.
 We recommend that you start by deleting the branch you used on your fork.

 7. To make sure you have the changes you produced, pull them from the main repository into the main branch of your fork.